xyzxyz0428/vam/README.md

 ### Run UDP Server Script
 - This file involves UDP server to exact data from OBU units.
-- <code>/vam_server/dynamic_map_test/map_dynamic_update.py</code> includes ython application using PyQt5 to display and dynamically update a real-time map in a GUI window.
+- <code>/vam_server/dynamic_map_test/map_dynamic_update.py</code> includes python application using PyQt5 to display and dynamically update a real-time map in a GUI window.